DiarmuidHenry/Project-03/README.md

 Comments/Criticisms:
 - I used the CodeInstitute template in order to make a workspace that could run python coding.
-- The output is basic, i.e. text on the console.
-To make it something that would be more appealing to most people, some sort of front end should be paired with it.
-- This program was made to be very adaptable/generic.
-If the towns on the board were completely moved around; a new list of towns was created; a new sublist of Entry/Exit Cards was created; then all that would need to be changed would be the construction of the lists `all_cards`, `entry_cards` and the `counted_distances` spreadsheet.
-Although this would still take some time, it would only be a matter of minutes to count the distances on a new board of a similar size, and mere seconds to recontruct the lists of cards.

 - The largest contributor to running time is calculating the shortest route (including intermediate towns) for each legal iteration of the dealt cards, of which there are `number_of_town_cards`$!$ (factorial).
 For a game with 8 Town Cards, that is $8 \times 7 \times 6 \times \dots \times 2 \times 1 = 40320$, with each of these operations containing thousands of suboperations.
 This could almost certainly be optimised using [Dijkstra's Algorithm](https://www.freecodecamp.org/news/dijkstras-shortest-path-algorithm-visual-introduction/) to greatly narrow the number of operations for higher numbers of town cards, but for the purposes of this project, I felt this was unnecessary.